eth-collision/eth-collision-match-address/README.md

-# Eth collision
+# Eth collision match address

-It's a high-performance program that generates an Ethereum private key and checks it matches the rules.
+It's a high-performance program that generates an Ethereum private key and checks it is on the white list.

 ## Usage